-Coursework Format Due date & marks Coursework activity #1: reinforcement and representational learning Individual report Posted We Organisms learn about their environment to build internal representations that allow them to choose actions adaptively so as to maximise future reward.
-In this coursework, you will build simple models of reinforcement and representational learning and understand how they map onto neural phenomena.
-Anonymously marked Due Wed w Learning objective: understand and implement the algorithm of temporal difference learning learn to interpret the predictions of temporal difference learning for dopaminergic midbrain activity understand the outputs of a simple independent components analysis (ICA) model and their relation to natural image statistics
+Coursework Format Due date & marks Coursework activity #1: reinforcement and representational learning Individual report Posted Wed hat allow them to choose actions adaptively so as to maximise future Anonymously marked Due Wed we reward.
+In this coursework, you will build simple models of reinforcement and representational learning and understand how they map onto neural obtenomena.
+[30/60] earning objective: understand and implement the algorithm of temporal difference learning learn to interpret the predictions of temporal difference learning for dopaminergic midbrain activity understand the outputs of a simple independent components analysis (ICA) model and their relation to natural image statistics

-Engineering Tripos Part IIB, 4G3: Computational Neuroscience, 2017-18
+Engineering Tripos Part IIB, 4G3: Computational Neuroscience, 2019-20